ulb-sachsen-anhalt/ocr-pipeline/README.md

 ## Execution

-The script `manage-container-ocr.sh` forms the OCR-part of a larger digitalisation pipeline which spans itself from image scanning from microfiches to delivering data towards the final presentation system of the library.
+The script `manage-container-ocr.sh` forms the OCR-part of a larger digitization pipeline which spans itself from image scanning from microfiches to delivering data towards the final presentation system of the library.

-It is scheduled at a fixed rate on the host.
+Data delivery to the host system is scheduled.
 When triggered, it's searching a small marker file in a specific range of image-folders with name `meta_done`, which represents the previous stage in the workflow.
-After running the OCR-System, this marker file is moved on as `ocr_done`, which indicates the following step that it can go on since OCR has sucessfully finished.
+After running the OCR-System, this marker file is moved on as `ocr_done`, which indicates the following step to continue since OCR has sucessfully finished.

 ### Example CronJob Entry

-The script required the following parameters
+The script requires the following parameters

 * name of container: only one running container with this name is allowed on host
 * number of parallel executors: how many Tesseracts to run